Boston airport's 9/11 training drill leads to quick apology

-BOSTON A training drill at Boston's Logan International Airport involving fire crews on an airport tarmac on Wednesday - the 12th anniversary of the September 11 attacks - drew quick criticism and prompted an apology from airport officials.
+BOSTON, Sept 11 A training drill at Boston's Logan International Airport involving fire crews on an airport tarmac on Wednesday - the 12th anniversary of the Sept.
+11 attacks - drew quick criticism and prompted an apology from airport officials.

 "Safety and security is our top priority and constant vigilance and readiness is critical, but the exercise should not have taken place on the anniversary of 9/11," the airport said in a statement on Wednesday.